Manhunt widens for suspects in Illinois policeman's death

 An autopsy of Gliniewicz, 52, was conducted on Tuesday night, Filenko said, declining to offer details.

-Covelli said the manhunt had previously been contained to about 2 square miles (5.2 square km) that included incorporated and unincorporated parts of Fox Lake, located nearly 60 miles (97 km) north of Chicago and close to the Wisconsin border.
+Covelli said the manhunt had previously covered about 2 square miles (5.2 square km) that included incorporated and unincorporated parts of Fox Lake, located nearly 60 miles (97 km) north of Chicago and close to the Wisconsin border.

 All law enforcement agencies in the surrounding area, both in Illinois and beyond, including in southern Wisconsin, are on the lookout for the suspects, Covelli said.